labioinfoufsc/EpiBuilder/frontend/README.md

-# epibuilder-frontend
+# frontend

-The `epibuilder-frontend` is the graphical user interface for the `epibuilder-core` project, developed using Angular 12.
+The `frontend` is the graphical user interface for the `epibuilder-core` project, developed using Angular 12.
 This repository contains the source code for the frontend part of the application.

 ## Requirements